dylanbrandtner/CarND-Kidnapped-Vehicle-Project-P8/README.md

 ### General: Does your code use a particle filter to localize the robot?

 Yes, the localization is visualized in the simulator as a blue circle.
-The green lines indicate sensor measurements to the various landmarks, and the blue lines indicate the observations from the best predicted particle in the filter.
+If you view the [recording of my final result](./project_recording.mp4), you can see the filter localizes the vehicle well throughout the run.
+A description of the filter implementation itself can be found below.

 ## Running the Code
 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)